dg-gh/welp_library/docs/welp_bits.md

 	B.load_bit(n);

-Loads the nth boolean of B.
+Loads the nth boolean of B (there are 8 bits for every byte).

 	B.store_bit(n, false);

-Stores boolean false at the nth position of B.
+Stores boolean false at the nth position of B (there are 8 bits for every byte).

 	B.store_bit(n, true);

-Stores boolean true at the nth position of B.
+Stores boolean true at the nth position of B (there are 8 bits for every byte).

 	B.set_bits(false);